-The purpose of the Preserve Edge Plan is to identify allowable uses within appropriate land use designations for areas adjacent to the Otay Ranch Preserve In accordance with Policy 7.2 of the Otay Ranch Resource Management Plan (RMP), a Preserve Edge Plan is to be developed for all Sectional Planning Area (SPA) Plans that contain areas adjacent to the Preserve.
-The Village 9 SPA Plan will border the Preserve on its southerly boundary.
-The Preserve Edge area is a public or privately owned 100-foot wide strip of land adjacent to the Preserve.
-No structures other than those listed in SPA Plan Section 7.3.3.A shall be constructed within the 100-foot Preserve Edge.
-Any improvement or structures shall be designed to minimize visual impacts to the Preserve and Otay Valley Regional Park (OVRP).
-To provide further guidance relating to the content of the Preserve Edge Plan, the Chula Vista Multiple Species Conservation Program (MSCP) Subarea Plan contains policies related to land use adjacency.
+The purpose of the Preserve Edge Plan is to identify allowable uses within appropriate land use designations for areas adjacent to the Otay Ranch Preserve.
+In accordance with Policy 7.2 of the Otay Ranch Resource Management Plan, a Preserve Edge Plan is to be developed for all SPAs that contain areas adjacent to the Preserve.
+Village 8 West will border the Otay Ranch Preserve on its southerly boundary as well as a small area adjacent to Wolf Canyon in the Northwest Corner.
+The Preserve Edge is a public or privately owned 100-foot wide strip of land adjacent to the Preserve.
+No structures other than fencing and walls shall be constructed within the 100-foot Preserve Edge.
+Fencing and walls shall be designed to minimize visual impacts to the Preserve and Otay Valley Regional Park.
+To provide further guidance relating to the content of the Preserve Edge Plan, the Chula Vista MSCP Subarea Plan contains policies related to land use adjacency.
 RMP and MSCP policies are summarized and evaluated below.
 This plan has been reviewed by a qualified biologist (Dr. Patrick Mock, URS Corp.).